 - Full Load Heating Example 1: the heat pump system provides 110% of the heating load for an entire commercial building.
-Since the system provides more than 90% of the heating load for the building, it qualifies as a full load heating system. - Full Load Heating Example 2: the heat pump system is an independent heating system that satisfies 100% of the heating load of served 3 floors of a 10-floor commercial building.
+Since the system provides more than 90% of the heating load for the building, it qualifies as a full load heating system. - Full Load Heating Example 2: the heat pump system is an independent heating system that satisfies 100% of the heating load of 3 floors of a 10-floor commercial building.
 The remaining 7 floors will be heated using the existing boilers.
 In this case, the program will consider the 3 floors in the scope of the project.
 Since the heat pumps satisfy more than 90% of the heating load for the areas they serve, they qualify as full load heating systems.
-The participating contractor has submitted justification for completing three of ten floors. - Full Load Heating Example 3: the heat pump system is a GSHP that serves 100% of the load in 90% of a residential house with the remaining 10% fulfilled by ASHP.
-The project will be eligible for full-load Category 3 incentives.
+The participating contractor has submitted justification for completing three of ten floors.